What We Now Know About Food Fiber

 Insoluble Fibers and You

 When trying to figure out how you can add more fiber to your diet, the research is coming so fast and furious that it’s hard to know what to do.
 The good news is that adding dietary fiber in the form of non-digestible carbohydrates is easier than ever before.
-Here’s what you need to know about resistant starch, inulin-soluble fiber, oligofructose and why making small, manageable changes to your dietary lifestyle can reap more health benefits than you ever thought possible.
+Here’s what you need to know about resistant starch, inulin soluble fiber, oligofructose and why making small, manageable changes to your dietary lifestyle can reap more health benefits than you ever thought possible.

 Soluble and Insoluble Fibers

 Medical scientists and nutritionists categorize dietary fiber into two classifications.
 Soluble fiber, as the name suggests, dissolves easily in water.
-Plants such as beans, greens and other complex carbohydrates contain soluble fiber; some foods, such as the potato, contain a mix of insoluble fiber (the peel) and soluble fiber (the flesh underneath).
-The human body breaks down these complex carbs into a gelatinous, viscous byproduct that the large intestine turns into gases and acids that encourage the growth of beneficial bacteria in the lower gut.
+Plants such as beans, greens, and other complex carbohydrates contain soluble fiber; some foods, such as the potato, contain a mix of insoluble fiber (the peel) and soluble fiber (the flesh underneath).
+The human body breaks down these complex carbs into a gelatinous, viscous byproduct that the large intestine turns into gasses and acids that encourage the growth of beneficial bacteria in the lower gut.
 These bacteria positively affect several essential bodily functions and overall health.

-Insoluble fiber won’t dissolve in water but is just as important to overall health and well being as soluble fiber.
+Insoluble fiber won’t dissolve in water but is just as important to overall health and well-being as soluble fiber.
 We can further classify insoluble fiber into two types: fermentable and non-fermentable.
 Non-fermentable insoluble fiber is known primarily as a bulking agent, and consuming adequate insoluble fiber keeps people regular.
-Fermentable insoluble fiber — such as resistant starch —produces the same healthy gases and acids in the large intestine that soluble fiber does.
+Fermentable insoluble fiber — such as resistant starch —produces the same healthy gasses and acids in the large intestine that soluble fiber does.
 One important difference between the two types of fibers is that soluble fiber tends to slow digestion while insoluble fiber speeds it up.

 Entering the dietary fiber mix is resistant starch, considered a third type of fiber that provides the benefits of both insoluble and soluble fibers.
 The term “resistant” refers to this starch’s ability to resist digestion.
 Instead, it passes to the large intestine where it produces the same effects of soluble and insoluble fibers.
-Although the terms are complex, you probably eat resistant starch and other fibers in your diet every day — food such as seeds, unprocessed whole grains, legumes and potatoes all contain resistant starch.
+Although the terms are complex, you probably eat resistant starch and other fibers in your diet every day — food such as seeds, unprocessed whole grains, legumes, and potatoes all contain resistant starch.
 People sometimes avoid eating starches because they fear weight gain; however, eating suitable amounts positively affects health in several ways.

 These resistant starch foods help people stay fuller longer because they are not as easily digested.
-That means people who eat resistant starches (even unknowingly) are more likely to consume less calories over the course of one day.
+That means people who eat resistant starches (even unknowingly) are more likely to consume fewer calories over the course of one day.
 Also, resistant starch helps people burn fat while avoiding fat storage, according to several studies; it also boosts metabolism.
 Natural resistant starch foods also help diabetics manage their condition by decreasing glycemic response and increasing insulin sensitivity.
 It increases the growth of healthy bacteria in the lower gut, just like its fermentable soluble and insoluble fiber cousins.
-Still more research suggests that resistant starch contributes to digestive, brain, kidney and eye health.
+Still, more research suggests that resistant starch contributes to digestive, brain, kidney and eye health.

 How Much Fiber Do I Need?

 The last 15 years have seen an incredible amount of research demonstrating the importance of fiber to overall health.
-Fiber-rich foods aren’t hard to find, either — green vegetables, whole grains, nuts, fruit, beans and supplements all provide excellent sources of prebiotics.
+Fiber-rich foods aren’t hard to find, either — green vegetables, whole grains, nuts, fruit, beans, and supplements all provide excellent sources of prebiotics.
 Unfortunately, most Americans don’t eat nearly enough fiber-rich foods, according to WebMD.
 On average, adults consume about 15 grams of dietary fiber every day — sound like a lot?
 It isn’t, considering women and men should consume between 25 and 38 grams per day, respectively.
 And people who have an aversion or allergy to certain foods, such as wheat, have an even more difficult time ingesting their daily requirement.

-To put these numbers into perspective, consider how much fiber is contained in the average serving size of common foods such as bananas, cereal and almonds.
+To put these numbers into perspective, consider how much fiber is contained in the average serving size of common foods such as bananas, cereal, and almonds.
 Eat a whole-grain bran cereal for breakfast and consume only 5 grams of fiber.
 Add a banana to your bowl and reap another 3 grams.
 Ready for a mid-morning snack of 24 almonds?
 You just added 3.3 grams of fiber, according to WebMD.
-The point is, eating enough fiber can’t be left to chance — making it a habit requires consciously eating fiber at every meal, because getting to a minimum of 25 grams takes a lot of careful planning.
+The point is, eating enough fiber can’t be left to chance — making it a habit requires consciously eating fiber at every meal because getting to a minimum of 25 grams takes a lot of careful planning.

 The Easy Alternative